shazow/nixfiles/README.md

 Rough sketch of the expected disk layout with full-disk encryption.

-**NOtE**: If trying in a VM, make sure to use a SCSI virtual disk (instead of HDA) and UEFI enabled.
+**NOTE**: If trying in a VM, make sure to use a SCSI virtual disk (instead of HDA) and UEFI enabled.

 ```console
 # Setup partition layout